 Sodium benzoate dangers

 Another consideration is a possible link between sodium benzoate and ADHD (attention-deficit/hyperactivity disorder).
 The Mayo Clinic notes that the preservative (as well as several food dyes) may enhance or trigger hyperactivity in children.

 In a laboratory study, scientists evaluated the genotoxic impact of sodium benzoate in cultured human cells.
-They found that the chemical significantly increased damage to DNA (which triggers cell mutation and cancer) when it was added to the cells in various concentrations.
+They found that the chemical significantly increased damage to DNA when it was added to the cells in various concentrations.